a-project-x/Prompt-Systems-and-Frameworks/Marketing and Copywriting/Product_Description_Catalyst.md

 Write a product description for:

-Product: [Product]
+[Product]

 Requirements:

-- Highlight tactile or sensory experiences
+- Focus on tactile and sensory experience
+- Highlight practical benefits
+- Connect features to emotional outcomes
 - Avoid generic marketing language
-- Focus on practical benefits
-- Connect features to emotional outcomes
-- Write naturally
+- Write naturally and clearly

-Structure:

-1. Sensory Opening
-2. Product Experience
-3. Benefit Expansion
-4. Emotional Outcome

 Example Output

-Input

-Leather Wallet

-Output
+Before

+This leather wallet is high-quality and durable.

+After

-Slim enough to disappear into your front pocket while keeping everything organized and within reach throughout the day.
+Slim enough to disappear into your front pocket, yet structured enough to hold your essentials without the awkward pocket bulge.

 Evaluation Criteria

 - Sensory Detail
+- Product Appeal
 - Clarity
 - Persuasiveness
-- Practical Value
 - Purchase Intent